adapt-toolkit/messenger-demo/README.md

 # ADAPT Messenger Demo

 This repository contains a demo project built using ADAPT: a simple browser-based no-back-end messenger with end-to-end encryption.
 This example demonstrates how messages can be broadcast securely, with each recipient in a group chat receiving a uniquely encrypted message, all achieved with just a few lines of MUFL code.

+A [detailed tutorial](https://docs.adaptframework.solutions/release/0.2/messenger-tutorial-1.html) provides a step-by-step walkthrough for this demo.

 Using the messenger functionality as an example, this repository shows the capabilities of the ADAPT framework and MUFL.
 It demonstrates how the framework can be used to build decentralized applications.